 Topical medication – Different medicines may be prescribed to put on the molluscum once a day.
 This can be irritating to the skin and cause some redness, so it should not be put on healthy skin.

 Liquid nitrogen – Freezing with liquid nitrogen is another form of treatment.
 Liquid nitrogen is put on with a cotton applicator.
 It feels hot for a moment, and then may form a blister at the site.
 See the Helping Hand: Warts: Liquid Nitrogen Treatment, HH-I-156.

-The doctor will probably want to see your child again in a few weeks.
+If a treatment has been used, the doctor will probably want to see your child again in a few weeks.
 More than one treatment may be needed.
-If you have any questions, be sure to ask your doctor or nurse.
+If you have any questions, be sure to ask your child’s doctor or nurse.

 HH-I-198 4/99, Revised 1/16 Copyright 1999-2010, Nationwide Children’s Hospital